History

 b) Fill in the application form to join the Fellowship Culminum Magister and send it before 1 of June each year to the e-mail: secretario@culminummagister.com

-(c) Hunted in the mountains of at least three continents.
+(c) Had hunted in the mountains of at least three continents.
 You have to have ambition from other landscapes, the one who hasn’t hunted in Asia is still a toddler.

 (d) have obtained the first mountain trophy at least 10 years before the date of submission of the application.
 The fellowship is for teachers, not novices